erth5/webstorm-template/README.md

 - configured ts compiler (run automatic)

 ### how to get start
+clone this repo to a WebStorm project

+click the Run "npm install" button

 open the command line in the project folder and paste:
 - npm update
 - npm install -g sass
 - npm install -g yuicompressor